thoughtworks/simplebandit/README.md

 };
 ```

+(but slightly more readable when you have lots of features)

 ### Adding context

-We can also learn preferences depending on a context, by passing the relevant context into the `recommend` method.
-After feedback the bandit will learn to give better recommendations given a certain context, for example whether it is raining or not.
-Like feature values, context values should also be encoded between `-1` and `1`.
+We can also learn preferences depending on a context, by passing the relevant context as a hash into the `recommend` method.
+After positive feedback the bandit will learn to give similar recommendations given a similar context.
+For example when it is raining, recommend chocolate, when it is not, recommend apples.
+Like feature values, also context values should be encoded between `-1` and `1`.

 ```typescript
 const recommendation = bandit.recommend({ rain: 1 });
 await bandit.accept(recommendation);
 ```

-### Configuring exploration and exploitation tradeoff with the temperature parameter
+### Configuring the exploration-exploitation tradeoff with the temperature parameter

-You can adjust how much the bandit exploits (assigning higher probability to higher scoring actions) or explores (assigning less low probability to lower scoring actions):
+You can adjust how much the bandit exploits (assigning higher probability to higher scoring actions) or explores (assigning less low probability to lower scoring actions).
+In the most extreme case `temperature=0.0` you only ever pick the highest scoring action, never randomly exploring.

 ```typescript
 const bandit = new SimpleBandit({